 In the detection of pulse trains for mode-locked lasers, saturation effects are often a limiting factor: the peak power must be limited in order to avoid saturation, and this results in a low average power and thus a poor signal-to-noise ratio.
 A possible solution is to use a source with a high pulse repetition rate, or to increase the repetition rate of an existing source by repetition rate multiplication using interferometers .

-Shot noise is a limiting factor the precision with which the pulse position (defined as a “center of gravity”) can be determined.
+Shot noise is a limiting factor for the precision with which the pulse position (defined as a “center of gravity”) can be determined.
 For a given pulse energy, the shot noise impact is higher for longer pulses .
 Curiously, however, the shot noise limit for photo-detected pulses in a coherent pulse train is not determined by the photodetector's temporal resolution: due to correlations in the photocurrent spectrum, the noise limit can be lower for shorter optical pulses, even if this does not result in shorter detected pulses .

 Questions and Comments from Users